manitu-opensource/certbundreport-parser/README.md

 }
 ```

-The body will be returned with all relevant data be anonymized and replaced by
+The body will be returned with all relevant "private" data replaced by

 	****************************************
 	* CENSORED (original report data here) *